vinctustech/energize/README.md

 To start the REPL, type the following command (while in the same folder where the executable was placed)

-	java -jar cras-0.5.jar
+	java -cp cras-0.5.jar xyz.hyperreal.cras.REPLMain

-The REPL creates a database called `test` for you in the same folder.
+By default, the REPL creates an in-memory H2 database for you and connects to it.
 Type `help` to see all the REPL commands.
 Tell the REPL to load the `todo` configuration by typing

 	l todo

 To verify that a table called `todo` has been created, type the SQL command

 	select * from todo;

+To use your Postgres database specified in your database configuration instead type the following commands

+	config
+	connect

 In the REPL, you can always restart from scratch using the `wipe` command, reload a modified configuration using `load`, etc.